desmos-labs/athena/README.md

 Before running the parser, you need to:

 1. Create a [PostgreSQL](https://www.postgresql.org/) database.
-2. Run the SQL queries you find inside the [`schemes.sql` file](schema/schemes.sql) inside such database to create all the necessary tables.
+2. Run the SQL queries you find inside the `*.sql` files in the [schema folder](schema) inside such database to create all the necessary tables.

 ## Running the parser
 To parse the chain state, you need to use the following command: